-The Planetary Aeronomy Division of IASB-BIRA is involved in the different national and international projects:
+The Planetary Aeronomy Division of IASB-BIRA is involved in different national and international projects

 ExoMars Trace Gas Orbiter 2016 and the NOMAD instrument

 ExoMars is the name for 2 missions to Mars and IASB-BIRA began their contribution in 2010.
-NOMAD is a 3-channel spectrometer developed by an international team that was selected from many proposals for the Trace Gas Orbiter that will launch in January 2016.
+NOMAD is a 3-channel spectrometer developed by an international team that was selected from many proposals for the Trace Gas Orbiter that has been launched in March 2016.
 The aim of NOMAD is to better characterize the atmosphere of Mars - measuring vertical profiles of various species at different longitudes, latitudes and seasons; mapping possible sources and sinks of rarer gaseous species - for example methane; examining aerosols and their fluctuations over a Martian year.